nihaltikka/el_cazador/README.md

 Subdomain Enumeration Automate, URLs, Parameter URLs, Open Redirect, Subdomain Takeover check, Sensitive Data Checks on URLs.

-This tool is to automate your recon/bugbounty process.
+This tool is to automate your Recon process.

 # Installation: